 - Jaffa is also very close.
 You can visit the most popular attractions in Jaffa or visit Jaffa Flea Market.

 - You can also visit nearby markets, like Carmel Market, Nachlat Binyamin, and Levinsky Market.
 For additional information about all markets check out Markets In Tel Aviv.

 - A little further away, you can find the Russian Orthodox Church in Abu Kabir.

 Overall, the Neve Tzedek neighborhood is a lovely place where you can spend several hours to half a day.
 It is fun to mingle, eat, and shop.
 Moreover, you can visit one of the museums.
-And many firms and guides offer tours at this neighborhood.
+And many firms and guides offer tours in this neighborhood.
 Thus if you want to upscale your journey you definitely can.